btoll/stymie-js/README.md

 securityAnswer: '1st Avenue'
 ```

-- Create encrypted files as well as key entries.
-- Since everything is stored in `.stymie_d/`, it's easy to port between systems.
+- Since everything is stored in `.stymie.d/`, it's easy to port between systems.
 - GPG end-to-end encryption allows `stymie` to be safely versioned.
 - Generate passwords using [Diceware], [Sillypass] or enter a custom password.